compomics/moFF/README.md

 Using `--inputtsv | --inputraw`  you can not filterted the input file using `--sample --ext` like in the case with `--inputF | --raw_repo`

 mzML raw file  MUST be specified  using `--inputtsv | --inputraw`.
 The `--raw_repo` option is not available for mzML files.

+NOTE: The consideration of retention time window parameters (rt_w,rt_p_rt_p) mentioned for apex module are stil valid also for the entire workflow

 [Top of page](#moff)